paulsammut/RoboDolf/readme.md

 ![root actor](images/root_actor.png "Root actor child actor launch page")

 The RDS system makes heavy use of LV-OOP and the Actor Framework.
-Each major function of the RoboDolf is written as a nested child actor object that inherets from a special RDS Parent Actor object.
-This allowed me to be able to create node-like processes that ran independantly of each other, but could easily share data between each other in a structured way.
+Each major function of the RoboDolf is written as a nested child actor object that inherits from a special RDS Parent Actor object.
+This allowed me to be able to create node-like processes that ran independently of each other, but could easily share data between each other in a structured way.

 RDS is comprised of the following actors: